edsu/diss/chapters/05-bots-seeds-people.md

 focusing on websites discovered doing a failed domain crawl.
 This list of websites was then given to Archive-It in the form of a seed list.

-### Information Structures
+### IV.B.2.
+Information Structures

 In addition to the types of crawling being performed, the activities of archivists and automated agents were informed by information structures on and off the web.
 Primary among these structures encountered in the interviews were hierarchies, networks, streams and lists.
 Hierarchies of information were mentioned many times, but not by name, especially when an archivist was engaged with collecting the web content of a particular organization: e.g. the web content from a particular university or government agency.
 This process often involved the use of an organizational chart or directory listing the components and subcomponents of the entity in question.
 One participant talked about how they used their university's A-Z listing of departments as a way to build a list of seeds to give to Archive-It.
 In another example a government documents librarian used the organizational chart of San Mateo local government to locate web properties that were in need of archiving.

 Not all web archiving projects are fortunate enough to have an explicit hierarchical map.
 Many appraisal activities involve interacting with and discovering networks of resources, that extend and cut across across organizational and individual boundaries.
-For example when Vanessa was archiving web content related to the Occupy social movement she saw her organization's interest in collecting this content fold into her own participation as an activist.
+For example when Vanessa (all names are pseudonyms) was archiving web content related to the Occupy social movement she saw her organization's interest in collecting this content fold into her own participation as an activist.
 This enfolding of interest and participation was evident in the network structure of the web where her personal social media connections connected her to potential donors of web content.

 > It was part of that same sort of ecosystem of networks.
 It became clear to me
 > through that process how important that network is becoming in collecting